mhedgpeth/mhedgpeth.github.io/_posts/2015-03-23-how-to-apply-kanban-to-a-large-project-with-high-feature-variability.md

 **The Simple Way: Break Things Down into MMFs**

-On a simpler project, you can simply break a large request down into a <a title="Minimal Marketable Feature" href="http://www.netobjectives.com/minimum-marketable-features-mmfs-explained" target="_blank">Minimal Marketable Feature</a>.
+On a simpler project, you can simply break a large request down into a [Minimal Marketable Feature](http://www.netobjectives.com/minimum-marketable-features-mmfs-explained).
 The team asks the question, what is the minimal value we can deliver to the customer in a way that they both understand it and accept it as adding value to them?
 It's not something like "the database column is added to the database" but it's also not "your killer feature is delivered."

 When you break things down into outcomes that the customer cares about, you end up with a lot of smaller issues and variability is much smaller.